tyler-engineers-things/Machine-Learning-Joint-Analysis/README.md

 The Support Vector Machine (SVM) model works by finding a hyperplane that separates data points of different classes by the maximum margin between the classes.
 We used sci-kit learn's SVC (support vector classifier) model for this project.
 We set the kernel to be rbf.

 Aside from our supervised learning algorithms, we also used an unsupervised learning algorithm to analyze the labeling of the dataset itself.
 This algorithm was K-means, which we used to create clusters that we subsequently compared with the provided labeling.
-Our K-Means algorithm implemented with Scikit Learn's KMeans model, and this model was set to have the same number of clusters as there were unique labels, that being 19, and was seeded with a random_state value of 0.
+Our K-Means algorithm was implemented with Scikit Learn's KMeans model, and this model was set to have the same number of clusters as there were unique labels, that being 19, and was seeded with a random_state value of 0.
 In the future, we may attempt to augment the dataset using simulated and real-life robotics data which will be verified using K-means clustering to ensure our new data can continue to be clustered nicely with the current data provided.

 ## Results: